-Breast cancer affects one in eight women.
-The American Cancer Society estimates that 231,840 women in the U.S. will be diagnosed with invasive breast cancer this year alone.
-Many women opt for a mastectomy or double mastectomy when they are diagnosed, while others use the surgery as a preventative measure.
+Breast cancer will affect 1 in 8 women in the United States.
+Many opt for a mastectomy or double mastectomy when they receive their diagnosis, while others use the surgery as a preventive measure.

 A mastectomy involves the removal of breast tissue.
 It may result in scarring, and, in some cases, the additional removal of the nipple.